Frequently Asked Questions

 Who are the largest financial supporters of CASA?

 Several corporations have named CASA as a focus of their nonprofit support.
-In recent years, CASA Child Advocates of Montgomery County has also received financial support from TETRA Chemical, Bayside Printing, The Simmons Foundation, The Houston Endowment, Northside Lexus, and many others.
+In recent years, CASA Child Advocates of Montgomery County has also received financial support from TETRA Technologies, Bayside Printing, The Simmons Foundation, The Houston Endowment, Northside Lexus, and many others.
 Last year, CASA Child Advocates received two large grants from federal and state agencies which are aimed at supporting victims of crimes.

 Where does the donated money go to?

 Just like a church or other charitable organization, CASA employs a staff to recruit, train, and support volunteers.
 Donations from all sources go to support the staff and maintain a physical office that staff and volunteers use as a training and meeting facility.
 It currently costs $1,500 to provide a child with a volunteer Advocate for one year.

 CASA’s budget is developed, approved, and monitored by a volunteer Board of Directors consisting of community leaders.
 All income and expenses for the organization must pass an annual audit by an independent CPA and meet all requirements for a non-profit established by the IRS.
 CASA of Montgomery County must also meet the standards of quality annual audits by the Texas State and National CASA organizations.